SUBJECTS

 NSAIDS Percocet Exalgo Opana Norco Lortabs Nucyntra (tapentadol) Ultram (tramadol)

-4. Name the aminoglycoside
+6. Name the statins

 Amikacin Netilmicin Neomycin Tobramycin Gentamycin